 In Idaho, USA, the Company operates the 60%-owned producing Galena Complex (40%-owned by Mr. Eric Sprott ("Sprott")) whose primary assets are the operating Galena mine, the Coeur mine, and the contiguous Caladay development project in the Coeur d'Alene Mining District of the northern Idaho Silver Valley.
 The Galena Complex has recorded production of over 230 million ounces of silver along with associated by-product metals of copper and lead over a production history of more than sixty years.
 The Company entered into a joint venture agreement with Sprott effective October 1, 2019 for a 40% non-controlling interest of the Galena Complex with an initial contribution of \$15 million to fund capital improvements and operations.
-The goal of the joint venture agreement was to position the Galena Complex to significantly grow resources, increase production, and reduce operating costs at the mine over the next two years (the "Recapitalization Plan" or "Plan").
+The goal of the joint venture agreement was to position the Galena Complex to significantly grow resources, increase production, and reduce operating costs at the mine over the next two years (the "Recapitalization Plan").
 The Company has suspended disclosure of certain operating metrics such as cash costs, and all-in sustaining costs for the Galena Complex until the Recapitalization Plan is substantially completed.

 In Sinaloa, Mexico, the Company operates the 100%-owned Cosalá Operations in Sinaloa, Mexico, which includes the San Rafael silver-zinc-lead mine ("San Rafael"), after declaring commercial production in December 2017.
 Prior to that time, it operated the 100%-owned Nuestra Señora silver-zinc-copper-lead mine after commissioning the Los Braceros processing facility and declaring commercial production in January 2009.
 The Cosalá area land holdings also host several other known deposits, past-producing mines, and development projects including the Zone 120 silver-copper deposit and the El Cajón silver-copper deposit.
 These properties are located in close proximity to the Los Braceros processing plant.
-The Company's Cosalá Operations remain on care and maintenance as it continues to work to resolve the illegal blockade and related matters (first announced on February 2, 2020).
 The Company also owns a 100% interest in the San Felipe development project in Sonora, Mexico, which it acquired on October 8, 2020.

 The Company's mission is to profitably expand its precious metals production through the development of its own projects and consolidation of complementary projects.
-The Company is focused on advancing the Relief Canyon mine to full production.
+The Company is focused on the reopening of the Cosalá Operations following the signing with the Mexican Ministries of Economy, Interior and Labour on July 6, 2021.
 It is also focused on extending the mine life of its current assets through exploration and charting a path to profitability at the Galena Complex.
 Exploration will continue evaluating early-stage targets with an emphasis on the Relief Canyon area and the Cosalá District, and prospective areas accessible from existing infrastructure at the Galena Complex.